onflow/fcl-js/packages/sdk/readme.md

 The Payer of the transaction represents the Account on Flow for which will pay for the transaction.

-Each Authorizer of the transactionr represents an Account on Flow which consents to have it's state modified by this transaction.
+Each Authorizer of the transaction represents an Account on Flow which consents to have it's state modified by this transaction.

-The builders for the Proposer, Payer and each Authorizer consume an `authorization` which is built using its own builder function.
+The builders for the Proposer, Payer and each Authorizer consume an _authorization_ which is built using its own builder function.
 An authorization is a data structure which is constructed by providing an Address, Signing Function and a keyId, and optionally a sequence number (more on this later).

 The Address for an Authorization corresponds to the address for the Flow Account this authorization represents.
 The Signing Function is a function which can produce a Signature for a transaction on behalf of the specified account.
 The keyId represents the id of the key on the Account which needs to be used to produce the Signature for a transaction.
 An Authorization also optionlly takes a sequence number, which is the sequence number for the key corresponding to the keyId of the Flow Account this authorization represents, if this authroization is for a proposer.
 (Again, more on this later.
 Observe how we choose not to provide this piece of information in Example 3, this decision will be explained later).